andyburgin/hadoopi/README.md

 * oozie
 * hiverserver2

-There are a couple of dcouments that detail how to add additional for spark which may be added at aa futur date
+There are a couple of documents that detail how to add additional metrics for spark which may be added at a future date
 * http://rokroskar.github.io/monitoring-spark-on-hadoop-with-prometheus-and-grafana.html
 * https://argus-sec.com/monitoring-spark-prometheus/